 Need to manage your cash flow needs?
-Term deposit accounts that pay interest monthly could help you get there.
+Term deposit accounts that pay interest monthly could help.

 Compare term deposits that pay interest monthly

 *Rates are displayed for the terms and minimum deposit sizes listed in the table above.
 The rate you receive could vary depending on your deposit size and interest payment frequency.

 Once you deposit the money into your term deposit account, it cannot be withdrawn before the terms expire without being subjected to a high penalty charge.
 The account it will accumulate a fixed interest rate monthly until the account has matured.
 This can be a great incentive as it can encourage you to hold onto your savings until you really need it.

 New rules and regulations have meant that you need to give 31 days notice before accessing your term deposit before it matures.

 What do I need to look for when comparing term deposits?

 - The frequency that interest is paid.
 Make sure you confirm with the financial institution that interest can be paid on a monthly basis.
 This type of compound interest will allow your balance to grow faster.
 Other options will include annually and at maturity.
 Read the fine print before committing to anything.

 - Maturity terms.
 You will first want to decide how long you want the money to be held in this type of account.
 Some lenders will allow you to have very short terms of just a few months while others will encourage longer term savings of a few years.
 Be sure to find the bank that has the terms you need in order to avoid having to take your money out before they end.

 - Minimum deposit.
 When choosing between different term deposit accounts make sure that you are looking at the rates based on what your initial deposit will be.
 Some will give a better interest rate for higher deposit amounts.